-- The registered provider is DMC Healthcare Limited. - Medway NHS Healthcare Centre is located at Balmoral Gardens, Gillingham, Kent, ME7 4PN.
-The practice has an alternative provider medical services contract with NHS England for delivering primary care services to the local community.
-The practice website address is . - As part of our inspection we visited Balmoral Gardens, Gillingham, Kent, ME7 4PN only, where the provider delivers registered activities.
-The provider also delivers registered activities at Twydall Green, Gillingham, Kent, ME8 6JY. - Medway NHS Healthcare Centre has a registered patient population of approximately 6,400 patients.
+- The registered provider is The College Practice. - Halfway Surgery is located at 68a New Road, Chatham, Kent, ME4 4QR.
+The practice has a general medical services contract with NHS England for delivering primary care services to the local community.
+The practice website address is . - As part of our inspection we visited 68a New Road, Chatham, Kent, ME4 4QR only, where the provider delivers registered activities. - Halfway Surgery has a registered patient population of approximately 4,000 patients.
 The practice is located in an area with a higher than average deprivation score.

-- There are arrangements with other providers (MedOCC) to deliver services to patients outside of the practice's working hours. - Medway NHS Healthcare Centre is operated by DMC Healthcare Limited.
-The practice staff consists of one salaried GP (female), three locum GPs (all male) employed directly as well as via an agency, one acting practice manager, one advanced nurse practitioner (female), two practice nurses (both female), one mental health nurse (female) and two pharmacists as well as reception and administration staff. - Medway NHS Healthcare Centre is registered with the Care Quality Commission to deliver the following regulated activities: diagnostic and screening procedures; family planning; maternity and midwifery services; surgical procedures; treatment of disease, disorder or injury.
+- There are arrangements with other providers (MedOCC) to deliver services to patients outside of the practice's working hours. - The practice staff consists of one GP partner (female) one long-term locum GP employed via an agency (male), one practice manager, one clinical nurse lead (female), one practice nurse (female), one practice nurse / end of life facilitator (female) as well as reception and administration staff.
+The practice also employs other locum GPs via an agency. - Halfway Surgery is registered with the Care Quality Commission to deliver the following regulated activities: diagnostic and screening procedures; family planning; maternity and midwifery services; surgical procedures; treatment of disease, disorder or injury.